-The total VOC reading on the CM5 - Central Elementary School monitor was part of an event (total VOCs measured above 1 ppm) that occurred at 2:15 a.m. on February 27, 2024.
+The total VOC reading on the CM5 -Central Elementary School monitor was part of an event (total VOCs measured above 1 ppm) that occurred at 7:35 p.m. on January 30, 2024.
 The total VOC reading was observed above 1 ppm for several minutes and resulted in triggering a 1-hour Summa canister collection.
-The maximum total VOC concentration was 2.4 ppm.
+The maximum total VOC concentration during event was 4.08 ppm.
+Total VOCs concentrations then returned to baseline after several minutes.

 The Summa canister's compound-specific concentration results are shown in Table 1-3.
-Prior to, during and after the total VOC reading above 1 ppm the winds were primarily coming from the South East (SE) (Figures 1-2 and 1-3).
-Figure 1-2 provides the 1-minute total VOC concentrations and the wind direction data prior to, during and after this event period.
-Figure 1-3 displays a wind rose of data collected at the CM5 - Central Elementary School location from 1:15 a.m. to 3:15 a.m. on February 27, 2024.
+Prior to, during, and after the total VOC reading above 1 ppm the winds were primarily coming from the South (S) and Southeast (SE) (Figures 1-2 and 1-3).
+Figure 1-2 provides the 1-minute total VOC concentrations and the wind direction data prior to, during and after this event period (from 6:30 p.m. to 8:30 pm), while Figure 1-3 displays a wind rose of data collected at the CM5 location from 7:00 a.m. to 8:00 pm. on January 30, 2024.
+Wind direction during peak VOC concentrations were out of the South/Southeast.

-Planned samples at ten CCND sampling locations (including CM5 - Central Elementary School) were collected in Q4 2023 to evaluate typical VOC levels in the CCND neighborhoods.
-For comparison, a summary of the planned air sample taken at the CCND CM5 - Central Elementary School- monitoring location is shown in Table 1-3.
+Planned samples at ten CCND sampling locations (including Central Elementary School) were collected in Q4 of 2023 to evaluate typical VOC levels in the CCND neighborhoods.
+For comparison, a summary of the planned air sample taken in Q4 of 2023 at the CCND CM5 - Central Elementary School monitoring location is shown in Table 1-3.

+TABLE 1-3

-TABLE 1-3 CM5 - CENTRAL ELEMENTARY SCHOOL LOCATION PLANNED AND SENSOR TRIGGERED EVENT SAMPLE CONCENTRATIONS (PPBV)
+CM5 - CENTRAL ELEMENTARY SCHOOL LOCATION PLANNED AND SENSOR -TRIGGERED EVENT SAMPLE CONCENTRATIONS (PPBV)